telerik/blazor-docs/components/treelist/templates/column.md

 By default, the TreeList renders the value of the field in the column, as it is provided from the data source.
 You can change this behavior by using the `Template` of the column and add your own content and/or logic to make a string out of the object.

-Using a template will remove the `Expandable` feature from the column - the expand/collapse arrows that the treelist renders for you.
+Using a template will keep the `Expandable="true"` feature in a column - the expand/collapse arrows that the treelist renders for you.
+Your template will render after the arrow.

 The example below shows how to: